karls/collage/README.md

 the JVM `ImageIO` API plumbing (in resources/webp-imageio.jar), but the native binaries are not provided.
 Note that the `webp` format is reported as a supported format with `ImageIO.getReaderFormatNames()`.
-But when trying to load a `.webp` image, an Exception is thrown as the native binary for actually loading the raw data in is missing.
+But when trying to load a `.webp` image, an exception is thrown as the native binary for actually loading the raw data in is missing.

 The main reason for not providing binaries is that I don't want to